 - Choose products that do not contain any of the dirty dozen ingredients to avoid.
 Our new handy wallet-sized shopping guide will make your next trip down the soap aisle that much easier to navigate!

-- Check out the Environmental Working Group's Skin Deep cosmetic safety database, or go straight to their What Not to Buy list.
+- Check out the Environmental Working Group's Skin Deep cosmetic safety database, or go straight to their Top tips for safer products page.

 - Curious about brands?
 See which companies have signed the Compact for Safe Cosmetics.